Kaasiak/stagedtrees/README.md

 ### Overview

-This repository contains a modification of the original `stagedtrees` package that implements staged event trees, a probability model for categorical random variables.
+This repository contains modifications of the original `stagedtrees` package that implements staged event trees, a probability model for categorical random variables.
 The original code can be found [here](https://github.com/gherardovarando/stagedtrees).